mila-iqia/digit-detection/README.md

 ### Create your environment

-We strongly recommend that you start with our preconfigured environment by using the provided `environment.yml` file by running in your terminal from the root directory `conda env create -f environment.yml`.
+We strongly recommend that you start with our preconfigured environment by using the provided `envs/environment.yml` file by running in your terminal from the root directory `conda env create -f envs/environment.yml`.
-If you have a mac use the `mac-environment.yml` file.
+If you have a mac use the `envs/mac-environment.yml` file.
+You can also use the provided `Pipfile` if you prefer using `pipenv`.

 Note:
 - To activate the created environment, type